ulysses4ever/ljdump/README.txt

   password - The account password.
 This password is sent in the clear,
              so if you specify an alternative server, ensure you use a URL starting with https:// so the connection is encrypted.
+             If not provided here, will prompt for it when run.

   journal - Optional: The journal to download entries from.
 If this is
             not specified, the "username" journal is downloaded.
 If this